BEROCHLU/sakata/README.md

    - `npm run plot-single` to visualize the results.

 **Optional install**
-   - MinGW-w64 (optional): For users who want to use GCC with MinGW.
+   - MinGW-w64: For users who want to use GCC with MinGW.
       [This link](https://code.visualstudio.com/docs/cpp/config-mingw) is provided for setting up MinGW.
 However, due to an error with "The file has been downloaded incorrectly" [another link](https://winlibs.com/) is recommended.
       - `npm run O2+add` to run cdevice.c and append the results.
-   - brain.js (optional): A GPU accelerated library for Neural Networks written in JavaScript.
+   - brain.js: A GPU accelerated library for Neural Networks written in JavaScript.
-      `npm install --no-audit`
-      Installation takes 18 minutes on Raspberry Pi.
+      - `npm install --no-audit` the installation takes 18 minutes on Raspberry Pi.
       - `npm run sakata` to run braindevide.js which depend on brain.js.

 # Note